The Schwurbelarchiv: a German Language Telegram dataset for the Study of Conspiracy Theories: Methodology

-\subsubsection{Data Cleaning and Preprocessing}
+\subsection{Data Cleaning and Preprocessing}

 Since the raw collected data contains multimedia files, it requires a storage space of nearly 24 TB in a compressed state.
 The sheer size of the data as well as the native Internet Archive file format \texttt{.warc} complicate processing and analysis.
-Therefore, next to clarifying ethical and licensing questions associated with the use of the \textit{Schwurbelarchiv} for research (see Section ``Ethics and Data Protection'' below), we set out to preprocess the dataset to make it more easily accessible for a wider research community.
-This preprocessing involved data cleaning, transcription of audio content, and the validation of the completeness of the dataset.
+Therefore, next to clarifying ethical, data protection-related, and licensing questions associated with the use of the \textit{Schwurbelarchiv} for research (see Section ``Ethics and Data Protection'' below), we set out to preprocess the dataset to make it more easily accessible for a wider research community.
+This preprocessing involved data cleaning, transcription of audio content, and an assessment of the completeness of the dataset.
 We describe these steps in more detail in the remainder of this section.
+The fully documented pipeline is available on GitHub\footnote{https://github.com/cs2-lab/schwurbelarchiv}.

-After downloading the raw data from the Internet Archive, we used Python scripts to extract all relevant information, namely \textit{author, posting date}, and \textit{message body}.
+After downloading the raw data from the Internet Archive, we used Python scripts to extract all relevant information, namely \texttt{author}, \texttt{posting date}, and \texttt{message body}.
 In addition, we distinguish between original messages and forwarded messages -- and their respective authors and posting dates -- which enables the reconstruction of message forwarding networks within the dataset.
 Furthermore, we isolate links to websites shared in the message text body.
-A full listing of all data columns contained in the cleaned dataset is provided in the appendix~\ref{tab:columns}.
-While the raw dataset as it is published on the Internet Archive contains uncensored usernames, we pseudonymise usernames using a sha-256 hash-function.
-We extract usernames from the HTML files containing the content of the chats and do not have access to user IDs.
+A full listing of all data columns contained in the cleaned dataset is provided in the Appendix~\ref{tab:columns}.
+While the raw dataset as it is published on the Internet Archive contains uncensored usernames, we pseudonymize usernames using a SHA-256 hash-function.
+We extract usernames from the HTML files containing the content of the chats but do not have access to user IDs assigned by Telegram.
 As a result, we cannot distinguish between users that have chosen the same username.
-This is a substantial limitation of our dataset.
+This is a substantial limitation of the dataset at hand.
+We further note that Telegram allows the use of bots as automated accounts, which may also be present in the dataset.
+We did not attempt to identify or flag bot accounts, which constitutes another limitation of the dataset.